Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Summary:**</span>

-Qualified engineer with a distinct knowledge of engineering, having a strong passion for programming and AI.
+Qualified mechanical engineer with a distinct knowledge of engineering, having a strong passion for research, and innovative design.
 Over 5 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
+Proficient in MS office, SolidWorks, AutoCAD(3D&2D) and programming languages such as Python.

 * * *